Property index

 For any general enquiries please contact us using propertymanagementgeneral@liverpool.gov.uk

-The interested parties should put forward their expression of interest based on a reasonable market value offer.
+Interested parties should put forward their expression of interest based on a reasonable market value of £9,000 per annum.
 Their expression of interest should include the following:

 - Proposed Scheme details/plans